wmarshall484/quarks.documentation/mydoc/recipe_what_is_a_recipe.md

 title: What is a Recipe?
 ---

 The Quarks tutorial is organized into a series of recipes.
-Each recipe pertains to an explanation or introduction into a different feature or piece of Quarks functionality...
+Each recipe pertains to an explanation and example of a different feature or piece of Quarks functionality.